-We have completed initial Phase I and Phase I/II studies with Cotara for the treatment of brain cancer.
-In addition, we previously announced the completion of patient enrollment in a dose confirmation and dosimetry clinical trial in patients with recurrent GBM.
-We are also currently conducting a Phase II safety and efficacy study using a single administration of the drug through an optimized delivery method.
-Taken together, the dose confirmation and dosimetry clinical trial along with data collected from the Phase II safety and efficacy study may provide the safety, dosimetry and efficacy data that will support the final design of the registrational study.
-Once we complete enrollment and collect data from the two Cotara st udies for the treatment of GBM, substantial financial resources will be needed to complete any additional supportive clinical studies necessary for potential product approval.
-We do not presently have the financial resources internally to complete the larger registrational study.
-We therefore intend to continue to seek a licensing or funding partner for Cotara, and hope that the data from our clinical studies will enhance our opportunities of finding such partner.
+We have completed Phase II studies with Cotara for the treatment of brain cancer.
+In our most recent Phase II open-label, multicenter trial, 41 GBM patients at first relapse were enrolled and received a single-treatment with Cotara.
+The primary endpoint was safety and tolerability of the maximum tolerated dose.
+Secondary endpoints include median OS, median PFS, and proportion of patients alive at six months after treatments.
+Median OS for patients treated with Cotara was 8.8 months (38 weeks), consistent with a prior Phase II trial.
+Currently, the six-month, 12-month and 24-month survival estimates are 73%, 38% and 19%, respectively, and two patients survived three years after single treatment with Cotara.
+Based on these data, we are preparing for a planned meeting with the FDA in the fourth quarter of this year to define the optimal registration path for Cotara.
+Based on the patient size and design of the registration study, we may not have the financial resources internally to complete the larger registration study.
+We may therefore seek a licensing or funding partner for Cotara, and hope that the data and trial design will enhance our opportunities of finding such partner.
 If a partner is not found for this technology in the U.S., we may not be able to advance the project past its current state of development.
 Because there are a limited number of companies which have the financial resources, the internal infrastructure, the technical capability and the marketing infrastructure to develop and market a radiopharmaceutical-based oncology drug, we may not find a suitable partnering candidate for Cotara.
-We also cannot ensure that we will be able to find a suitable licensing partner, the financial terms that they propose will be acceptable to us.
+Furthermore, we cannot ensure that if we do find a suitable licensing partner, the financial terms that they propose will be acceptable to us.

-Our dependency on our radiolabeling suppliers may negatively impact our ability to complete clinical trials and market our products.
+Our dependency on our radiolabeling suppliers may negatively impact our ability to complete Future clinical trials and market our products.